 CV templates to make you stand out in a tough marketMonday 27 July 2020

-In CMI’s Career Development Centre, you can use their CV Builder tool to finesse the layout of your CV.
-One of the most useful aspects of the tool is how they format the CV according to the type of role you’re applying for.
-They identify five key types of CV, and put the most relevant information at the top of the document according to which type works best for your sector and position.
+In CMI’s Career Development Centre, you can use the CV Builder tool to finesse the layout of your CV.
+One of the most useful aspects of the tool is how we format the CV according to the type of role you’re applying for.
+We identify five key types of CV, and put the most relevant information at the top of the document according to which type works best for your sector and position.

 Once you’ve input all the relevant information to the CV Builder, you can download your document using each of the above styles to see what difference it makes to the layout.
 Having a clear idea of the needs of the job will help you not only to perfect the phrasing and areas to accentuate, but will make it a clearer read for the hiring manager.

 If you wanted to go one step further, you could even use a free, downloadable template that mirrors the CMI outlines.
 (Or build one yourself using the tools available to you!)
 They’re a great way of injecting some of your personality into the document, where there’s a limit on how much detail about yourself you can go into.
 One thing to note, however, is that while some CVs may be visually arresting (using colours and interesting layouts) they are not the most practical to read.
 Those using lots of images, colours, different fonts, and full-colour backgrounds may make the information harder to read on the page.
 Generally speaking, a great CV is one that is clear, simply laid out, and easy to read.
 Keep that at the front of your mind when deciding which one is right for you.